google/google-analytics-utilities/README.md

 1. After listing your GA4 DV360 links, navigate to the “GA4 DV360 Links” sheet.
-2. Click on Google Analytics Utilities > Google Analytics 4 > DV360 Links > List.
-3. Check the “Delete” box for each DV360 link you want to delete.
+2. Check the “Delete” box for each DV360 link you want to delete.
-4. Click on Google Analytics Utilities > Google Analytics 4 > DV360 Links > Modify.
+3. Click on Google Analytics Utilities > Google Analytics 4 > DV360 Links > Modify.
-5. The script will attempt to delete the selected DV360 links.
+4. The script will attempt to delete the selected DV360 links.

 #### Update